pelkmanslab/CodingStyleExample/README.md

 presentation 'Pelkmans Matlab Coding Style'.

 The example programs generates text for a letter, either addressed to a specific person (personal) or anonymously.

-The text of each letter must be word-wrapped to 80 characters.
+The text of each letter must
+be word-wrapped to 80 characters.

+The current date (when the function is called) is included.

 ## Coding
 1. There's many multi-line matlab statements (the ... at the end!)